dev4cloud/terraform-ibm-cloud/README.md

 print public key
 `cat ~/.ssh/id_rsa.pub`

-copy this content into the sshkey.tf file into the public_key variable
+copy this content into the security.tf file into the public_key variable

 Setup terraform to load pluings